Jack Bighead

-John Bighead (April 23, 1930 – April 28, 1993) was an American football player.
+John Bighead (April 23, 1930 – April 28, 1993) was an American professional football player.
 A Yuchi Indian, he starred in football at L.A.
 Poly High in the 1940s and played in the National Football League (NFL).
-He was a 1948 graduate of Pepperdine University after earning Little All-American honors in football and track.
+He was a 1948 graduate of Pepperdine University, whereat he earned Little All America honors in football and track.
 After serving in the United States Navy, he played two years in the NFL.
-He was drafted in the 15th round of the 1952 NFL draft by the Dallas Texans in 1952.
-Jack Bighead then played professionally for the Baltimore Colts in 1954 and the Los Angeles Rams in 1955.
+He was drafted in the 15th round of the 1952 NFL draft by the Dallas Texans.
+Bighead then played professionally for the Baltimore Colts in 1954 and the Los Angeles Rams in 1955.
 He was the starter for the Rams before a career-ending leg injury.
-He played one season in the CFL with the Hamilton Tiger-Cats in 1956 too.
+He played one season in the CFL with the Hamilton Tiger-Cats in 1956.

-He joined the teaching staff of the Anaheim Union High School District in 1957, teaching and coaching at Western and Magnolia where he was also known to always be carrying a clipboard as his character "Little Boy" did in the 1951 movie Jim Thorpe – All-American.
-He joined the Katella faculty when it opened in 1966 and coached track and taught health before retiring in 1987.
-After retiring from teaching at Katella high School, the school name an annual track and field event in his honor.
-He was married to Joan Bighead, and they had two kids (Jacqueline, and Diane), three grandchildren (Casey, Jackson, and Tanner), and three great-grandchildren (Rory, Vanessa, and Kota).
+Bighead joined the teaching and coaching staff of the Anaheim Union High School District in 1957, and worked at Western, Magnolia, and Katella high schools before retiring in 1987.